andrearufo/slim-starter-pack/README.md

 $send->save();
 ```

-The Mailer middleware will sed for you.
+The Sender middleware will send all your email for you.

 Other information will coming soon...